LittleShamrocks Logo

 heading frame bottom

 I have chosen several Irish Valentine recipes for you to make for your sweethearts.
-I have included a cake, some cookies, scones, and a couple of breakfast items.
-I hope you will enjoy them, and Happy Valentine’s Day!
+I have included cakes, cookies, scones, muffins, a couple of breakfast items, some entrees and a salad.
+I hope you will enjoy them, and Happy Valentine's Day!

 Irish Apple Cake